EDEN webinar #covid19: When education moves home: implications for students, academics, administrators, and education leaders

 During the webinar, the questions of why, what, who, how, and when will be discussed when education moves home, and what the implications are for students, academics, administrators and education managers.

-UNESCO estimates that more than 850 million children and young people – about 80% of the global student population – have had to stay away from schools and universities due to pandemic COVID 19.
+Unesco estimates that over 850 million children and young people – approx 80% from the global population of students – they had to isolate themselves from schools and universities due to the COVID-19 pandemic.

 With the escalation of Covid-19 , educators around the world are encouraged to move to online and distance learning as schools and universities are forced to physically close campuses (buildings).
 Most governments around the world have temporarily closed educational institutions in order to contain the spread of the COVID -19 pandemic.